 If you wish to take your personal injury claim to court, you must have evidence that the other party had a legal duty, failed to uphold that legal duty (was negligent), and this failure led to the crash and your injuries.
 You will be required to provide evidence that the other party was negligent.
 You have to show a direct causal link between this negligence and the collision.
 Then, you also have to prove the type and extent of your injuries.

-Your auto accident lawyer in Columbus will prepare to prove each of these elements by gathering as much evidence as possible.
+Your auto accident attorney in Columbus will prepare to prove each of these elements by gathering as much evidence as possible.
 This will include the police report, any pictures and videos of the crash or its aftermath, any eyewitnesses’ statements, and your medical records.

 We will investigate the driver’s background, including their medical record, determining whether they were working at the time of the crash, and determining whether they were under the influence of drugs or alcohol.
 KNR will also look into the vehicle and research whether there were any active recalls.